Lesley Ann Warren: 1980s and 1990s

 In 1981, Warren returned to the big screen starring alongside Ken Wahl, George Peppard, and Donald Pleasence in Race for the Yankee Zephyr, a New Zealand suspense-action-thriller film directed by David Hemmings.
-The following year, she played a gangster's ditzy moll Norma Cassidy in Blake Edwards' musical comedy Victor/Victoria.
-Warren was nominated for a Golden Globe and Academy Award for Best Supporting Actress.
+The following year, she played ditzy gun moll Norma Cassidy in Blake Edwards' musical comedy Victor/Victoria for which she was nominated for a Golden Globe and Academy Award for Best Supporting Actress.
 She went to star in the 1983 romantic drama A Night in Heaven with Christopher Atkins; critics widely panned the film.
 Warren received another Golden Globe Award nomination for Best Supporting Actress for starring opposite Willie Nelson and Kris Kristofferson in the 1984 musical comedy film Songwriter.
 That same year, she had a leading role in the love triangle drama Choose Me with Keith Carradine and Genevieve Bujold.
 She turned down a chance to audition for the Kathleen Turner role in Romancing the Stone.
 In 1985, she starred as one of the prime murder suspects, Miss Scarlet, in the comedy film version of the popular board game Clue.

 Warren played supporting roles in a number of movies, including Burglar (1987) with Whoopi Goldberg, Cop (1988) with James Woods, Worth Winning (1989) with Mark Harmon, Life Stinks (1991) with Mel Brooks and Pure Country (1992) with George Strait.
 In Color of Night (1994) Warren played a nymphomaniac; the film was poorly received, and she was nominated for a Golden Raspberry Award for Worst Supporting Actress.
 However, it was successful on the home video market.
 On television, she went to star in Beulah Land (1980), Portrait of a Showgirl (1982), Evergreen (1985) and Baja Oklahoma (1988).
 She received Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie and Golden Globe Award for Best Actress – Miniseries or Television Film nominations for Family of Spies in 1990.
-Warren also played Princess Jeanetta in the 1987 Faerie Tale Theatre episode The Dancing Princesses, an adaptation of the fairy tale The Twelve Dancing Princesses.
-In 1986, Lesley was prominently featured in Bob Seger's popular music video for his hit song "American Storm."
+Warren also played Princess Jeanetta in the 1987 Faerie Tale Theatre episode "The Dancing Princesses", an adaptation of the fairy tale "The Twelve Dancing Princesses".
+In 1986, Warren was prominently featured in Bob Seger's popular music video for his hit song "American Storm".
 In 1989, she appeared in the Aerosmith video "Janie's Got a Gun", wherein she played Janie's mother.
 She was also featured in a video for the Eagles' "Life in the Fast Lane".
 In 1995, she co-starred opposite Ben Kingsley in the television film Joseph.
+In 1997, Warren returned to Broadway, starring in Dream, a musical revue featuring the lyrics of Johnny Mercer.
 She had a major role in Steven Soderbergh's The Limey (1999), starring Terence Stamp.